 Add more water if required, cover and cook till you get the desired gravy consistency.

 Add garam masala and chole masala and mix well.
 Garnish with chopped coriander leaves.

 Serve hot with puri, roti or bhatura.

-If you have an cast iron skillet use it to cook the channa.
-That’s how the street food vendors make it – in huge kadais which are cast iron.
+If you have a cast iron skillet use it to cook the channa.
+That’s how the street food vendors make it in huge iron kadais.
 You can cook it in any cooking vessel.

 Method to prepare puris: